 Call Safe Riders at 800-252-8255 from 8 AM to 5 PM Monday through Friday.
 You will be referred to a program in your area to contact in order to get scheduled for the next available child safety seat class.
 Please understand that seats are not always available in every area of the state and programs do not always have a supply of seats.

 Safe Riders continually seeks to improve its services.
-If you have recently attended a child safety seat class, please complete an evaluation to share your comments about the class.
+If you have recently attended a child safety seat class, please share your comments about the class at email@example.com.

 (click on images below to view flyers)